emscripten-core/emscripten/site/source/docs/tools_reference/settings_reference.rst

 =====================

 Enable support for GrowableSharedArrayBuffer.
-This features is only available behind a flag in recent versions of node/chrome.
+This feature has only recently become available across major browser engines and Node.js.

 .. note:: This is an experimental setting